NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

 ### Creating an HTMX component
 The instructions are the same as for creating a page, but you want to add the route in the relevant page or system's handler file.
 Additionally, htmx component templates should not include ```{{ template "default_base.gohtml" . }}```.

+You can still use `page.StructurePageData(data, nil)` without defining meta for between page and component, if the page loads the component as well.

 ### API Handlers
 API handlers are defined in `./handlers/api_handlers`.